department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research V2/MyVA2-research-findings.md

 ## Overall Findings: What didn't work

-**1.Users wanted My VA to be more 'actionable'.** Users mentioned wanting to see specific CTAs on the page like 'Schedule an appointment' and 'Send message'.
+**1. Users wanted My VA to be more 'actionable'.** Users mentioned wanting to see specific CTAs on the page like 'Schedule an appointment' and 'Send message'.
 There was also some talk about *why* we are showing the information in the grey boxes if they cannot do anything with it.
 We may want to continue exploring how we can more effectively prompt people to take action.

 > "Give me more interactivity, if I can't do anything about it then I don't want to see it."